Garden Gate Respite (GGR)

 This past year has been a long and very humbling experience.
 I am forever grateful to each and every staff member at Respite for helping me with everything they did, and ending a year of homelessness.— Garden Gate client

 The center consists of two houses (11 bed total capacity) in a residential area.
-We are open 24/7, year-round, and there is no cost for services.Together with Stanislaus County Behavioral Health and Recovery Services (SCBHRS), its contractors, and other community organizations, we work to empower guests in moving toward recovery through case management and support services focused on addressing basic needs, developing resources, and resiliency.
+It is open 24/7, year-round, and there is no cost for services.Together with Stanislaus County Behavioral Health and Recovery Services (SCBHRS), its contractors, and other community organizations in the complete "system of care."
+Upon admission, Garden Gate "Personal Service Coordinators" (PSC) staff provides an initial "Needs Assessment" to determine how to best serve the individual.
+Work is then begun to empower our guests through the system of care moving toward recovery through case management and support services focused on addressing basic needs, developing resources, and resiliency.

-Referrals for prospective guests may only be referred to Garden Gate Respite/Garden Gate Innovative Respite Project through local Law Enforcement agencies, SCBHRS and SCBHRS contract Service Providers, and other Approved community centers and agencies.
-Unfortunately, we are not able to accept self-referrals.
+Referrals for prospective guests may only be come through local Law Enforcement agencies, SCBHRS and SCBHRS' contracted service providers, including other approved community centers and agencies.
+Unfortunately, self-referrals cannot be accepted.

 Stanislaus County Mental Health provides funding for this program through the MHSA.